 Parliament Hill Playground, which is located at the bottom of Parliament Hill in Hampstead Heath, is enormous and newly renovated.
 There are plenty of toys, both for older and younger kids, it has a giant sand pit, and many new and fun structures.
 In the summertime, there’s a large paddling pool adjacent, where kids can splash and play in the water.
 You can also walk up the hill to the top of ‘kite hill’ where you’ll find other families out flying kites from one of London’s highest points.
 A trip to Hampstead Heath will certainly not disappoint.

-Coram’s Fields is conveniently located in central London next to the British Museum and other tourist destinations.
+Coram’s Fields is conveniently located in central London next to the British Museum and St. Pancras train station and other tourist destinations.
 This unique 7-acre park is home to grassy lawns (perfect for a picnic), sandpits, a few different playgrounds, a paddling pool (opened in the summer time), a kid-friendly café, and even a little city farm (sheep, goats, ducks, chickens, etc.).
 The gated lot provides a safe place for children to run freely and play; adults without children are not allowed to enter.
 An entire city block devoted just to kids?
 This is why I love London!

 Primrose Hill Playground, located at the bottom of Primrose Hill and just north of Regent’s Park is a favorite hang-out for many of London’s celebrity parents: Jude Law and his kids, and Gwen Stefani and family are local faces here.
 The playground has all the sorts of toys and structures kids like, there are kiddie toilets inside the playground, and a little ice cream/coffee stand adjacent.
 Primrose Hill is another great spot to visit while in London.
 The London Zoo is also nearby.